mongodb-js/diagramming/README.md

 **@mongodb-js/diagramming** is a React component library built on top of [React Flow](https://reactflow.dev/) for creating interactive, customizable diagrams, designed specifically for use cases in the MongoDB or relational world.

-> ⚠️ This package is currently in alpha release and is expected to change

 ---

 ## Features